hd2zm/hd2zm.github.io/_project/Used-Cars-Cost-Predictor.md

 ![image]({{site.url}}/images/projects/used-cars/Heatmap.png)

-I noticed that MPG Highway and MPG City have a strong correlation, and including both includes multicolinearity in my model.
+I noticed that MPG Highway and MPG City have a strong correlation, and including both includes multicollinearity in my model.
 I ended up removing MPG City from my model.

 As mentioned before, Age and Miles have a strong correlation.
 I'm not sure which one to remove at this point, so I kept both in for now.